basicallydan/danhough.com/_posts/2014-03-10-single-var-pattern-rant.markdown

 ### Difficulty in commenting & refactoring

-This is a little, but significant thing which in my opinion can really slow down the development process.
+This is a small but significant thing, which in my opinion can really slow down the development process.

 Because the statement is essentially one, long line, it has to compile properly *as a single line* every time we run the program, which can become a pain in the butt to maintain.